 By the way, if you want to fast track your training efforts with high-will teenagers, then take them to Lead THE Cause.
 It is a one-of-a-kind rapid intensification event for leadership development and disciple multiplication.

-4) Equip your teens and adults to win, build, train...repeat.
+4) Equip your teens to share their faith.

 5. Go to great websites to "steal" great ideas.